globocom/secDevLabs/owasp-top10-2017-apps/a2/saidajaula-monster/README.md

     <img src="images/attack1.png"/>
 </p>

-After creating an account, we are redirected to the `/login` page and, to better understand how the application is handling the requests, we will perform a login using the following `curl` command.
+After creating an account, we are redirected to the `/login` page and, to better understand how the application is handling the requests, we will perform login using the following `curl` command.
 As shown by the image:

 ```sh
 curl -i -L localhost:10082/login -F "username=daniel" -F "password=daniel" -X POST